Welcome to the 2025 WMS Congress guide. We have created a video version, which you can view here. And the text version goes into more detail below.

 On Tuesday afternoon and Wednesday morning, you should expect short queues or small crowds in the registration desk area as these are our busiest times, but we will make sure we have plenty of people processing registrations and answering your questions.

 We will be using badge printing machines to print name badges on site.
 If you were a delegate at WMS 2024 in Prague, you will be familiar with this process.
-To print your badge, you will need the QR code from your registration email.
+To print your badge, you will need the QR code from your joining instructions email.
 You may find it more convenient to take a screen grab of your QR code than to search for the email.
+Please try to have your QR code handy when you approach the registration desk.
 We will have people on hand to help you with printing your badge.

-At the registration desk we will also give you your, lanyard, your travel pass and a legacy token.
+At the registration desk we will also give you your lanyard, travel pass and a legacy token.
 You’ll need to wear your name badge at all times so organisers can easily identify you.
 Your name badge will also feature a number of coloured symbols.
-These relate to specific pre-booked events, any dietary requirements you have made us aware of, and your ticket type to make it easy to see what you have booked.
-You will be able to find a key to these symbols at the registration desk and on the screens around the venue.
+These relate to specific pre-booked events, any dietary requirements you have made us aware of, and your ticket type, to make it easy to see what you have booked.
+You will be able to find a key to these symbols at the registration desk, in the Congress app and on the screens around the venue.

-If you are arriving at the Congress with your luggage, we can store bags for you at the registration desk.
+If you are arriving at the Congress with your luggage, we can store bags for you in the classroom opposite the registration desk.

-Once you have arrived and collected your name badge, you are invited to join our First Time Attendees Reception and/or one of our Regional Receptions.
-Both these events are new for 2025.
+Once you have arrived and collected your name badge, you are invited to join our Regional Networking Reception.
+This event is new for 2025.

 The Congress Exhibition will also open for the first time on Tuesday 7th October.
 Taking a look at the stands is a good way to plan how you want to spend some of your time at the Congress.
 You can decide which of the exhibition stands you might want to return to and even schedule visits with the exhibitors to talk about your work and/or theirs.